UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/extras_oo.rst

 Inheritance
 -----------
-What is we have different type of Pet?
+What if we have different types of Pet?
 Goldfish?
 Dogs?
 Cats?
 Even a python?

 If we start to observe concepts that are similar, but have different behaviors and / or data, it might be an indicator that we need to use inheritance.

-You can easily identify of inheritance is needed if you see concepts that relate to other concepts with the phrase 'is a'.
+You can easily identify if inheritance is needed when you see concepts that relate to other concepts with the phrase 'is a'.
 A dog is a pet.
 So is a cat.
 A python might be too, but it is also a programming language!
 In this case lets assume